A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Introduction

 \subsection{Motivation and contribution}

 Despite these advances, current approaches often fall short of exploiting the full potential of the integrated system by assuming sensing and communication are competing subsystems rather than considering a synergic design.
 Most notably, there is a need for more comprehensive models that accurately reflect the real-world operation of ISAC systems, particularly in scenarios where communication signals can be utilised for radar target detection alongside dedicated radar signals.
 Exploiting the interference from communication signals as a source of information for radar operations, as shown in our paper, enhances radar detection capabilities, improving the system's overall resource efficiency.
-This dual use of communication signals represents a significant departure from traditional approaches, which typically treat interference as a detrimental factor to be mitigated rather than leveraged\cite{7746569,8114253}.\\ Toward these objectives and motivated by the fact that KLD is able to provide a unified measure for ISAC systems holistically, this paper proposes a novel ISAC waveform design with the objective of maximising KLD for the whole system as a design criterion in a shared antenna deployment scenario.
-Additionally, this work investigates the trade-off between trade-offs between sensing and communication in ISAC systems utilising KLD through well-established relations between KLD on one side and the detection probability in radar via Stein’s Lemma and BER in communication systems from the other side \cite{Al-Jarrah2023}.
+This dual use of communication signals represents a significant departure from traditional approaches, which typically treat interference as a detrimental factor to be mitigated rather than leveraged\cite{7746569,8114253}.
+Toward these objectives and motivated by the fact that KLD is able to provide a unified measure for ISAC systems holistically, this paper proposes a novel ISAC waveform design with the objective of maximising KLD for the whole system as a design criterion in a shared antenna deployment scenario.
+Additionally, this work investigates the synergies between sensing and communication in ISAC systems utilising KLD through well-established relations between KLD on one side and the detection probability in radar via Stein’s Lemma and BER in communication systems from the other side \cite{Al-Jarrah2023}.
 Our system model consists of a MIMO BS that simultaneously serves communication user equipment (UEs) and detects multiple targets using shared resources, using a statistical radar model.
-To this end, the key contributions of this work are: \begin{itemize}
+To this end, the key contributions of this work are: \begin{itemize}[leftmargin=1em] \item Two Novel Separate Waveform Optimisation Designs: we present radar and communication waveform optimisation using the unified KLD measure to represent the achievable performance for both subsystems on one scale.
+Both formulated problems aim at maximising the KLD measure of a certain subsystem subject to the minimum KLD of the other subsystem and power constraints.
+The non-convex radar optimisation employs a projected gradient method with an adaptive penalty, while the communication optimisation uses a gradient-assisted interior point method.
+These techniques efficiently handle ISAC waveform design's complex nature, enabling balanced performance optimisation across both subsystems within system constraints.